 - Windows environments

 - Linux environments

-- Traditional on-premises (at the customer site) installation and deployment of software
+- On-premises (at the customer site) installation and deployment of software

-- Cloud deployment support as a multitenant implementation but requires organizations deploy software in cloud infrastructure
+- Cloud deployment support as a multitenant implementation (requires organizations to deploy software in cloud infrastructure)

 - Server virtualization (support for shared, virtualized implementations)